longo-andrea/100-days-of-code/log.md

 - I read about some simple implementations of Publisher/Subscriber design pattern.

 **Thoughts:** Tomorrow I'll going on with advanced component usage.

+### Day 66: December 7, 2019

+**Today's Progress**:
+- Today I did exercise with Vue components, and started to understanding better how they work.
+Still some confusion about communication between them, so tomorrow I'll dome more exercises.

+**Thoughts:** Tomorrow I'll going on with advanced component usage.